-The domain is 4×1 units with thickness 1/32, 1/64, or 1/128, simulated with uniform target resolutions $\lambda = 1/64, 1/128$, and
+The domain is 4×1 units with thickness 1/32, 1/64, or 1/128, simulated with uniform target resolutions $\lambda = 1/64$, 1/128, and 1/256.

-In Figure 11 the developed state of the highest resolution run is shown, while Figure 12 shows the growth of the unstable v-direction velocity mode and the maximum v-direction kinetic energy.
+In Figure 11 the developed state of the highest resolution run is shown, while Figure 12 shows the growth of the unstable y-direction velocity mode and the maximum y-direction kinetic energy.
 The linear perturbation theory predictions from Wang et al. (2010) for the growth rate of the mode amplitude and the maximum y-direction kinetic energy are also plotted as a guide, but due to the periodic domain, compressibility, and finite perturbation magnitude we cannot expect the result to exactly follow this curve.
-However, clear convergence toward linear
+However, clear convergence toward the linear theory can be seen as resolution increases.
+A more sophisticated, multiple code verification study, circumventing the limitations of the incompressible theory comparison for a similar problem, will be presented in a separate publication.